Jsparrow/jsparrow.github.io/docs/rules/use-ternary-operator.md

 remediationCost: 5

 description:
-    This rule replaces if-statements by equivalent statements using the ternary operator in cases where such a replacement is reasonable.
+    This rule replaces if-statements by equivalent constructs using the ternary operator in cases where such a replacement is reasonable.

 tags: ["Readability"]
 ---